colouring-cities/colouring-dresden/docs/opendatacamp2024/README.md

 ## Challenge

-Colouring Dresden is part of the challenge "" and offers the opportunity:
+Colouring Dresden is part of the challenge "Digitaler Energiezwilling für Dresden" and offers the opportunity:
 - to use a dataset containing crowd-sourced collected building attributes
-- to code new features
+- to code new features within the Colouring Dresden platform

 see website of the ODC: https://www.dresden.de/de/wirtschaft/wirtschaftsstandort/projekte-kooperationen/open-data-camp-2024.php